Visit Bali, Borneo, Java, Sumatra

 Indonesia is a huge country, in both population and land area, with significant cultural and geological diversity.
 With 18,110 islands, 6,000 of them inhabited, it is the largest archipelago in the world.
 The population of around 240 million people is derived from 300 ethnic groups who speak over 250 different languages.
-While Bali is usually the destination most familiar to foreign visitors, there is a wealth of other top tourist attractions in Indonesia to discover in this vast and varied country.
+While Bali is usually the destination most familiar to foreign visitors, there is a wealth of other top tourist attractions in Indonesia.

 Lake Toba, Sumatra.
 Lake Toba on the island of Sumatra is an immense volcanic lake about 100 kilometers long and 30 kilometers wide.
 Formed by a gigantic volcanic eruption some 70,000 years ago, it is the largest resurgent caldera on Earth.
 Genetic estimates suggests that there were only a few thousand humans that survived the catastrophe.
 The island in the middle – Pulau Samosir – is the largest island within an island and contains two lakes.
 Besides visiting “a lake on an island within a lake on an island” tourist also come here to kick back and relax and swim in the volcanically warmed waters.